uw-echospace/group-website/content/authors/adkris/_index.md

 - Researchers
 ---

-I am a student at the University of Washington majoring in Electrical Engineering and pursuing Digital Signal Processing and Neural Engineering concentrations.
-I am expected to graduate the Spring of 2024 and am interested in pursuing graduate research after my bachelor's degree.
+I am a PhD student in the Electrical and Computer Engineering department at the University of Washington.

-My core competency is in signal processing, with extensive experience programming in Python.
-I enjoy interdisciplinary research and find that bats and whales are fascinating model systems to study due to their ability to echolocate.
-I am currently applying signal processing techniques in passive acoustic monitoring of bats with a goal toward understanding echolocation as a sensing tool.
+My interests are in utilizing ideas from statistics and signal processing to study how echolocating animals, such as bats and toothed whales, successfully perform complex tasks in dynamic environments.

-At Echospace, I am investigating duty cycle-based subsampling for passive acoustic monitoring of bats by understanding how bat activity can happen in bursts defined as bouts.
-By understanding these bout characteristics, we can identify the subsampling parameters needed to address data maintenance costs by configuring recorders to only record during bouts of acoustic bat activity.
-We collect our echolocation data from local bat colonies by deploying autonomous recording units ([AudioMoths](https://www.openacousticdevices.info/audiomoth)), at the Union Bay Natural Area right by the UW's football stadium.
+During my undergraduate studies, Wu-Jung and I led a long-term passive acoustic monitoring (PAM) program focused on capturing echolocation calls emitted by bats using autonomous recording units ([AudioMoths](https://www.openacousticdevices.info/audiomoth)).
+We used the PAM data to perform an investigation into bat activity metrics and duty-cycle subsampling schemes.

-Feel free to ask me any questions at my email on pursuing research as an undergraduate!
+Feel free to ask me any questions at my email on doing research!